dwirx/excalidraw-full/README.md

 - **IndexedDB**: A fast, secure, and scalable key-value store.
 No need to configure anything.
 Not login required.
 - **Backend Storage**: The backend can save the canvas to the server's storage (SQLite, Filesystem, S3).
 Synchronized in different devices.
 - **Cloudflare KV**: A fast, secure, and scalable key-value store.
-Need to setup cloudlfare worker and DO spaces.
+This requires deploying a companion Worker to your Cloudflare account.
+See the [**Cloudflare Worker Deployment Guide**](./cloudflare-worker/README.md) for detailed instructions.
 - **Amazon S3**: A reliable, scalable, and inexpensive object storage service.

 ## Installation & Running